chanzuckerberg/cellxgene/docs/getting-started.md

 ## getting started

 You'll need **python 3.6+** and **Google Chrome**.
 The web UI is tested on OSX and Windows using Chrome, and the python CLI is tested on OSX and Ubuntu (via WSL/Windows).
-It should work on other platforms, but if you run into trouble let us know (see [help](#help-and-contact) below).
+It should work on other platforms, but if you run into trouble let us know.

 To install run